PhilHippo/Ai-lab-object-detection/README.md

 Positive Samples are images containing the object you want to detect.

-Once the positive images are obtained we must proceed with the creation of the **Positive Description File** which contains the following information for each line:
+Once the positive images are collected we must proceed with the creation of the **Positive Description File** which contains the following information for each line:

 1. the image path
 2. the number of occurances of the object in that image